kglibrarian/symplectic_elements_sql_queries/Data Source Publication IDs Report by Group of Authors.md

 | 15                | 12               | Jane Doe | Assistant Professor | Surgery    | School of Medicine | 23456       | jdd123 | 89076                   | 20150901       | 10.1111/nmo.12613   | 1350-1925 | Article, Journal                       | 2-s2.0-84939774880 | WOS:000364747900005       | 10.1111/nmo.12613            | 26088614          | MED:26088614                     |
 | 15                | 12               | Jane Doe | Assistant Professor | Surgery    | School of Medicine | 23456       | jdd123 | 12345                   | 20150901       | 10.1111/apt.13324   | 0269-2813 | Review, Journal                        | 2-s2.0-84939562887 | WOS:000359855900002       | 10.1111/apt.13324            | 26177572          | MED:26177572                     |

+## NOTES:

+1. There are duplicates in this report.
+When two or more faculty members co-author a publication, the publication will be listed for each faculty member.
+2. There are occasionally two Scopus Article IDs for an article in the Reporting database.
+The first ID is usually for the "Article in Press" and the second ID is usually for the "Published version".
+This report overwrites the first Scopus Article ID so that only the second Scopus Article ID is displayed in the report.

+## WHEN TO USE THIS REPORT

+Use this report when you need a list of unique Article Identfiers (from Scopus, Web of Science, Crossref, PubMed) as they are available in Elements for each faculty member's publications.
+Faculty members need to be part of a primary or auto group in Elements.

 ## CODE BASE:
 ~~~sql
 SELECT * FROM (